Skip to content

 Data Flow Guide

-This guide documents how data flows within Invisiq and what external network connections the product makes.
+This guide documents how data flows within Enprivacy 3.0 and what external network connections the product makes.
 It is intended to support network egress validation and data residency verification.

 • All customer data is stored in your own infrastructure.